cheminfo/eln-docs/docs/30_spectra/10_organic_chemistry/ir/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7iLuVpt5IXc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Upload and view the spectra

-In this view it is possible to upload an infrared spectrum by drag / drop either a jcamp or a text file.
+In this view there are different ways to [upload an IR spectrum](../includes/upload/README.md) in either a [JCAMP](../includes/jcamp/README.md) or a text file format.

-Once the spectrum is uploaded you can visualize the spectrum by clicking on his name.
+Once the spectrum is uploaded you can visualize it by clicking on its name and [manipulate it](../includes/manipulate/README.md).

 :::tip Switch between absorbance and transmittance